abhishekarya1/Hash-Define-myNotes/content/web-api/security-2.md

 We can distribute the public key and people can encrypt messages with it and send to us that we decrypt using the private key.

+In some systems like RSA, the private key can be used to encrypt and then public key can be used to decrypt.
+This is often done to check digital signatures (since they're signed by private key).

 Ex - `RSA`, `PGP`, etc...

 ### Shared Secret Key Agreement (Key Exchange)